The Science Behind Sound Therapy

 Feeling Sound

+Hearing is not the only way to perceive sound.
+We also experience it in our kinesthetic and tactile perception.
+That means we partially perceive the sound waves of a singing bowl via the sensitivity of our skin.
 For example when a pelvic bowl is placed on our back and played, the tactile impulse is converted into electrical impulses that are conveyed to the brain via the neurons associated with the skin and spine.
 Via some relay stations, the impulses reach the tactile cortex.

+During sound massage, we purposefully activate specific areas of the body.
 Cell receptors of muscles, tendons, ligaments, joints, and the intestines are responsible for the inner perception of the state of our body.
 This is important for sound massage as it is currently assumed that some essential regulatory processes (i.e. stress) depend on our ability to perceive our body.

 This explains why sound massage, taken in regular intervals, improves inner body perception.
 The improved perception of one’s own body allows for self-regulation and enables one to react adequately to specific events in the body.